GluuFederation/flex/admin-ui/docs/cedarling.md

 ### Phase 2: Per-page permission check

 Take the OIDC Clients list page as a concrete example.
+The page calls [`usePermission(ADMIN_UI_RESOURCES.Clients)`](../app/cedarling/hooks/usePermission.ts) and gets back `{ canRead, canWrite, canDelete }`.
+Those three booleans decide whether the table renders and which action buttons appear.

+`usePermission` does two things.
+On mount it looks up the resource's scope list in `CEDAR_RESOURCE_SCOPES` and passes it to `authorizeHelper` inside a `useEffect`, which fills the decision cache.
+On every render it reads the cached decisions back through `hasCedarReadPermission`, `hasCedarWritePermission`, and `hasCedarDeletePermission`, defaulting each to `false` when no decision exists yet.

-When the page component mounts, it calls the `useCedarling()` hook ([`app/cedarling/hooks/useCedarling.ts`](../app/cedarling/hooks/useCedarling.ts)).
-The hook pulls the three tokens (`id_token`, `access_token`, `userinfo_token`) out of `authReducer`, reads the existing decision cache out of `cedarPermissions`, and returns a stable object: `{ authorizeHelper, hasCedarReadPermission, hasCedarWritePermission, hasCedarDeletePermission, error, isLoading }`.
+Under the hood `usePermission` is built on [`useCedarling()`](../app/cedarling/hooks/useCedarling.ts), the lower-level hook that pulls the three tokens (`id_token`, `access_token`, `userinfo_token`) out of `authReducer`, reads the decision cache out of `cedarPermissions`, and returns a stable object: `{ authorizeHelper, hasCedarReadPermission, hasCedarWritePermission, hasCedarDeletePermission }`.
+Most components use `usePermission`. `useCedarling` is used directly only where a component needs to evaluate many resources at once, such as the sidebar.

 **`authorizeHelper`** is the one entry point for asking Cedarling about decisions.
-It takes an array of `ResourceScopeEntry` objects (each shaped like `{ permission: '<scope URL>', resourceId: 'Clients' }`), dedupes by `(resourceId, action)` so it fires exactly one WASM call per unique pair, and returns an `AuthorizationResult[]` aligned to the original input.
-Single-scope sites just pass a one-element array and destructure the first result.
+It takes an array of `ResourceScopeEntry` objects (each shaped `{ action, resourceId }`), dedupes by `(resourceId, action)` so it fires exactly one WASM call per unique pair, and returns an `AuthorizationResult[]` aligned to the original input.

-The `permission` field is the OAuth scope URL the Config API uses for that operation.
-The `resourceId` is the logical resource name in the Cedar policy store.

-**Where do the scopes come from?** Every Cedarling-gated page has an entry in [`CEDAR_RESOURCE_SCOPES`](../app/cedarling/constants/resourceScopes.ts) keyed by `ADMIN_UI_RESOURCES.<Name>`.
-That entry lists every OAuth scope URL the page might need a decision on.
-The page passes this whole array into `authorizeHelper` once, in a `useEffect`, when the page mounts.
+**Where do the scopes come from?** A single catalog, [`RESOURCE_ACTIONS`](../app/cedarling/constants/resourceCatalog.ts), declares the allowed actions per resource, for example `Clients: ['read', 'write', 'delete']`.
+Two things derive from it in [`app/cedarling/utility/resources.ts`](../app/cedarling/utility/resources.ts):

+- `ADMIN_UI_RESOURCES`: the resource-id map, one key per resource.
+- `CEDAR_RESOURCE_SCOPES`: for each resource, its action list turned into `{ action, resourceId }` entries, which is exactly what `authorizeHelper` consumes.

+So adding a resource or changing its allowed actions is a single edit to `RESOURCE_ACTIONS`.

 **What `authorizeHelper` does internally:**

-1. **Derives an action label from each scope URL.** A URL containing `write` becomes the `write` action.
-One containing `delete` becomes `delete`.
-Everything else becomes `read`.
-A handful of special-case URLs (SSA admin/developer, SCIM bulk, revoke session, OpenID) are also forced to `write`.
-See `getActionLabelFromUrl` inside the hook.
-2. **Dedupes by `(resourceId, actionLabel)`.** If two different scope URLs both resolve to `(Clients, read)`: for example, a regular read scope and an admin read scope that both grant read access.
-The helper fires the underlying authorization exactly once and reuses the decision for both entries.
+1. **Dedupes by `(resourceId, action)`.** Repeated pairs in the input collapse to one underlying authorization, and the decision is reused for every matching entry.
 This is the "dedupe" loop in the diagram.
-3. **For each unique pair**, the helper first checks the Redux cache.
+2. **For each unique pair**, the helper first checks the Redux cache.
 If a decision was already computed in this session, it is returned immediately and no WASM call happens.
 On a cache miss, the helper builds a `TokenAuthorizationRequest`:
    - All three tokens, mapped to Cedar entity types (`GluuFlexAdminUI::Access_token`, `::id_token`, `::Userinfo_token`).
    - The action, formatted as `GluuFlexAdminUI::Action::"read"` (or `"write"` / `"delete"`).
-   - The resource, as a Cedar entity with the `resourceId`.
+   - The resource, as a Cedar entity carrying the `resourceId`.

-   The entity-type prefixes (`GluuFlexAdminUI::Action::`, `GluuFlexAdminUIResources::Features`) are not magic strings: they live in [`CEDARLING_CONSTANTS`](../app/cedarling/constants/cedarlingConstants.ts) and must stay in sync with the policy-store schema.
+   The entity-type prefixes live in [`CEDARLING_CONSTANTS`](../app/cedarling/constants/cedarlingConstants.ts) and must stay in sync with the policy-store schema.

-4. **Calls `cedarlingClient.token_authorize(request)`**, which calls into WASM (`authorize_multi_issuer`).
+3. **Calls `cedarlingClient.token_authorize(request)`**, which calls into WASM (`authorize_multi_issuer`).
 The WASM evaluates the Cedar policies against the tokens, action, and resource, and returns `{ decision: true | false }`.
-The hook caches that decision under the key `${resourceId}::${action}`.
+The decision is cached under the key `${resourceId}::${action}` ([`buildCedarPermissionKey`](../app/cedarling/utility/resources.ts)).

+A failed authorization is not cached: the catch path returns `false` for that call but skips the cache write, so a transient WASM or init error retries on the next check instead of sticking as a permanent denial.

-After `authorizeHelper` finishes, the page renders.
-During render, it calls `hasCedarReadPermission(ADMIN_UI_RESOURCES.Clients)` to decide whether to show the clients table at all, and `hasCedarWritePermission(...)` to decide whether to show "Add Client" / "Edit" / "Delete" buttons.
-Each of these is a pure Redux selector.
-It reads the cached boolean and returns it.
-After the first `authorizeHelper` call on a page, every subsequent render costs nothing: no WASM, no network, just a cache hit.
+After the first `usePermission` call on a page, every subsequent render costs nothing: no WASM, no network, just a cache hit.

 A 403 from the Config API is still possible if a Cedarling decision and the server-side policy check disagree.
 Cedarling is the **early gate** for what the user can see and click, not the final word.
 The Config API always revalidates.
 When the API disagrees, the user sees a toast and the affected query fails.
 Cached decisions stay.